dhconnelly/dhconnelly.github.io/_posts/2023-02-27-homl-ch2-checklist.md

 permalink: /ml-project-checklist.html
 ---

-Notes from Chapter 2 and Appendix A of [Hands-On Machine Learning with Scikit-Learn, Keras & TensorFlow](https://www.oreilly.com/library/view/hands-on-machine-learning/9781098125967/) by Aurélion Géron, which cover
+Appendix A: "Machine Learning Project Checklist" from the book [Hands-On Machine Learning with Scikit-Learn, Keras & TensorFlow](https://www.oreilly.com/library/view/hands-on-machine-learning/9781098125967/) by Aurélion Géron, annotated with details and suggestions from other chapters as well as my own experience.
+(Caveat: this experience is currently limited to writing notebooks for Kaggle competitions :))
-"End-to-End Machine Learning Project" and "Machine Learning Project Checklist"

 ## Project Checklist